HOUSE MANUAL (Everything you need to know, plus..)

 Don't use the outdoor chairs indoors.
 (There are indoor folding chairs in the storage room)

 The fish don’t need to be fed - it’s amazing how well they do on their own.
 In fact, overfeeding adds to the algae growth and is a bad idea.
-But in case you want to treat them, you’ll find fish food in the “Pond” box in the storage room.
+But in case you want to treat them, you’ll find fish food in the Pond Box in the storage room, or maybe on the table outside the door.
 Never feed them in the cold months.

 There are bikes in the shed (keys in kitchen drawer), though we've locked up our personal bikes.
 The brakes on the blue bike are bad in wet weather.
 There are helmets and bike locks there, too - use them!
-There are some fishing and water sport items in the same shed.
+There are frisbees, water sport items and other recreation in the same shed.

 THE ISLAND

-Aside from those restaurants, you can eat at the bakery on Central Road - good pizza (try the Popeye or the Spring Fever) many nights in summer.
-The restaurant near the ferry is decent - the pub is next door - but financial troubles may mean they're not functioning.
-Seabreeze Lodge has a fancy dinner - call to get the menu and book.
+More restaurants?
+There is pizza from a small structure near the Co-op intersection and another (cheaper) pizza and fish&chips stand at Ford Cove.
+Spectacular sunsets (and waiting lineups) at the restaurant above the Ford Cove store.
+The restaurant near the ferry is decent - but financial troubles and ongoing construction may mean they're not functioning.
+Sea Breeze Lodge has a fancy dinner - call to get the menu and book.
+Fancy dinner also available at Larena Vineyard.
 In late summer the island abounds in blackberries.

 ON DEPARTURE